Fernando-Lozano/Voltage-Drop/README.md

 ## Why I built it!

-This project was built with a twofold purpose: First, to develop my skills in JavaScript; second, I have made it quick and efficient for on-the-job calculations, as I am a licensed Journeyman Electrician.
+[Voltage Drop](https://voltage-drop.vercel.app/) was built with a twofold purpose: First, to develop my skills in JavaScript; second, I have made it quick and efficient for on-the-job calculations, as I am a licensed Journeyman Electrician.

 ## Functionality and formula